 Argentina’s first protected coastline, Parque Nacional Monte León is teeming with marine and aquatic animals.
 Covering 24 miles of desolate shores, an estimated 70 species of birds, a rookery of 75,000 Magellanic penguins, and a sea lion colony can be found here.
 Dolphin and whale sightings are also common and an official campground with basic facilities means you can appreciate this stunning national park in closer proximity.
 Visit during the park’s open months from November through April.

 The largest natural wetland in the world, El Pantanal covers 81,000 square miles across Brazil, Bolivia and Paraguay.
 At threat from poor farming practices and unregulated tourism, this staggeringly diverse ecosystem can be accessed most adventurously from the Paraguayan side, with a trip to Los Tres Gigantes Biological Station.

 Near to the town of Bahia Negra, and 600 miles from the capital Asuncion, the station can be reached by bus, plane or boat.
 With food and lodging provided, you can spend your days searching for the elusive jaguar with one of the station’s guides, or just relax and appreciate the organisation’s work in protecting one of the world’s most unique landscapes.

 If you're travelling to South America and are concerned about the zika virus, seek advice from National Travel Health Network and Centre.
-Explore more of South America with the Rough Guide to South America on a Budget.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Explore more of South America with the Rough Guide to South America on a Budget Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.